 Theft and vandalism coverage

-Electric vehicles, especially the ones that are high-end or imported, are often attractive targets for theft due to their high-value components.
-This particular coverage will offer protection against any such malicious activity that damages the EV.
+Electric vehicles, especially high-end or imported models, are often attractive targets for theft due to their high-value components.
+This coverage will provide protection against any malicious activity that damages the EV.

 What does it cover?
-This coverage offers protection against full vehicle and component theft, damage caused by a break-in attempt, and vandalism to the EV's exterior or charging port.
+This coverage provides protection against theft of the entire vehicle and its components, damage caused by a break-in attempt, and vandalism to the EV's exterior or charging port.

-Some insurance providers even allow policyholders to file separate claims for EV stolen parts.
+Some insurance providers even allow policyholders to file separate claims for EV parts that have been stolen.
 This provision is useful if your home charger or cable gets stolen.

 Personal accident insurance

-In case of an accident, this coverage will offer coverage against most of the associated costs, like medical and hospital bills, disability, and death benefits for the driver and passengers.
+In the event of an accident, this coverage will provide protection against most associated costs, including medical and hospital bills, disability, and death benefits for the driver and passengers.

-Experts consider this coverage a wise investment, especially with the rising medical costs in the country.
+Experts consider this coverage a wise investment, particularly given the country's rising medical costs.

 Battery coverage

-In an EV, the battery is considered one of the most expensive components and therefore, insurance companies these days are offering dedicated coverage for it, which offers protection against theft, manufacturing defect, short-circuit, accidental damage, etc.
+In an EV, the battery is considered one of the most expensive components.
+Therefore, insurance companies these days offer dedicated coverage for it, which provides protection against theft, manufacturing defects, short circuits, and accidental damage, among other risks.

 Charger and charging equipment insurance